kacpersmaga/Project-Landing-Page/README.md

 # Landing-Page ⭐️

-Create a Landing Page to showcase knowledge of flexbox
+I created a Landing Page to showcase knowledge of flexbox

 ## Tech Used 💻